 On the 9th, while the news of her fall hit the papers, Judy took Jorna and Joe to the CBS headquarters in New York to watch the airing of the first “concert episode” of her series, which followed The Beatles on “The Ed Sullivan Show.”

 February 9, 1964: “Episode Twenty” of “The Judy Garland Show” aired on CBS-TV.
 The show was taped on January 24, 1964, at CBS Television City, Studio 43, Hollywood.
-The show was the first in the new format of “Judy in Concert” – just Judy and the boys in the band (and sometimes some dancers).
+It was the first show in the new, and popular, format of “Judy in Concert” – just Judy and the boys in the band (and sometimes some dancers).

 Judy’s concert consisted of an “Overture” followed by her songs: “Swing Low, Sweet Chariot”/”He’s Got The Whole World In His Hands”; “World Ware One Medley”; “That’s Entertainment”; “Make Someone Happy”; “Liza”; “Happiness Is A Thing Called Joe”; “Lorna’s Song”; “Rock-A-bye Your Baby”; “A Couple Of Swells”; and “America The Beautiful.”